gibbsly/bse/README.md

 If you left click a spawner while sneaking it will remove that spawner from the registry of spawners with that ID.
 This allows you to un-register a spawner, change the spawner however you want and then re-register the spawner without having to go out of range of the marker entity.

 ## Request trigger
-There are a few things you can activate by triggering `bse.request` and setting it to a value
+There are a few things you can activate by triggering `bse.request` and setting it to a value.
 ### Give spawner
-If you trigger a request to a valid spawner ID, you will receive a [command block to place a spawner with that ID](https://github.com/gibbsly/bse/tree/entityless#spawner-item-format)
+If you trigger a request to a valid spawner ID, you will receive a [command block to place a spawner with that ID](https://github.com/gibbsly/bse/tree/entityless#spawner-item-format).
 ### Search
-If you trigger the value -53 you will run the [search function](https://github.com/gibbsly/bse/tree/entityless#search-function)
+If you trigger the value -53 you will run the [search function](https://github.com/gibbsly/bse/tree/entityless#search-function).

 ## Other information
 ### Spawner item format